SaltyGoo/saltygoo.github.io/class/mu_priest.md

 <details markdown="1">
 <summary><b>Return the dead to Nature</b></summary>
-- You can rot organic matter with your touch.
+- You can rot dead organic matter with your touch.
 A few seconds spoil food, and 1 hour consumes a dead human.
-- You can consume one organic object in your inventory to gain 1 spell Die (until you rest).
+- You can consume one organic object in your inventory to gain 1 spell Die (for the next 10 minutes).
 - Roll 1D4, you gain the following spell: 1.
 [Cordiceps Apotheosis](/2020/11/12/cordiceps-apotheosis/), 2.
 [Fey Ring](/2020/11/13/fey-ring/), 3.
 [Hallucinogenesis](/2020/11/13/hallucinogenesis/), 4.
 [Potpourri](/2020/11/13/potpourri/)
 </details>